SAP-samples/teched2023-XP185v/exercises/ex4/README.md

 You have now created an authorization policy that gives READ access to user accounts.

+## Exercise 4.3 Assign authorization policy to your user

-## Exercise 4.3 Create a user account for testing
+## Exercise 4.4 Create another user account to be used for testing

 1. Go to the User Management page